-ADMINISTRATION OF IMMUNIZING AGENTS (EC §§49403, 48980): The District Governing Board may permit any person licensed as a physician and surgeon, any person licensed as a registered nurse, or other licensed healthcare practitioners acting under the direction of a supervising physician and surgeon, to administer an immunizing agent to a pupil.
-You have the right to consent in writing to the administration of an immunizing agent to your child.
+ADMINISTRATION OF IMMUNIZING AGENTS (EC §§49403, 48980): The District Governing Board is required to cooperate with the local health officer in measures necessary for the prevention and control of communicable diseases in school age children, and may permit any person licensed as a physician and surgeon, any person licensed as a registered nurse, or a licensed healthcare practitioner, as specified, who is acting under the direction of a supervising physician and surgeon, to administer an immunizing agent to a pupil whose parent has consented, in writing, to the administration of the immunizing agent.

 IMMUNIZATION REQUIREMENT (H&SC §120335): A second dose of the Varicella vaccine is required for entry into Kindergarten, advancement to 7th grade, and for all pupils entering SAUSD for the first time.
-All students must be vaccinated against pertussis prior to entering 7th grade.
+All students must be vaccinated against pertussis prior to entering 7th grade (Tdap).